yjyao/practical-python/Notes/03_Program_organization/03_Error_checking.md

 check that the filename is a string, that types is a list, or anything of that nature?

-As a general rule, it’s usually best to skip such tests and to just let the program fail on bad inputs.
+As a general rule, it's usually best to skip such tests and to just let the program fail on bad inputs.
 The traceback message will point at the source of the problem and can assist in debugging.